 On the 28th of June 2017, the world woke up once again to the story of another rather successful attack on business IT infrastructures worldwide and a couple of global brands such as; Oreos, Mondelez etc. have also been affected.
 According to Europol and other tech observers, this attack dwarfed WannaCry in size and scope with it being referenced as a ‘much more intelligent worm’ than previously experienced.

-This means that as ransomware defences become more prolific and expansive, attackers will keep changing their strategies in an attempt to monetize both unsuspecting and suspecting businesses.
+This means that as ransomware defenses become more prolific and expansive, attackers will keep changing their strategies in an attempt to monetize both unsuspecting and suspecting businesses.

-The Rise of IoT will pave way for increased DDoS Attacks—the world is slowly but surely moving to an age of fully interconnected devices across a virtual space.
+The world is slowly but surely moving to an age of fully interconnected devices across a virtual space.
 The acceleration of the IoT phenomenon has been in part due to our need to create truly seamless services and tech devices that allow us to easily make virtual decisions using any device regardless of one’s location.
 Confirming the exponential rise of IoT, Cisco’s Visual Networking Index (VNI) has made its own 2021 prediction of a world hosting more than 27 billion IP network-connected devices, and it’s hard to disagree with this because the writing is on the wall.

 The interconnectivity between corporate enterprise networks, home systems, government IT infrastructure and the internet is clearly cause for concern.
 These fears stem from the complexity IoT services will face when connecting billions of networks which will create security loopholes that could be exploited.
 And DDoS attacks that prey on connectivity and increased user traffic will play a role in weakening the network security systems that drive the IoT revolution.